 9. Can I transfer my security clearance for private sector employment?

 Security clearances only apply to positions that fall under the purview of the federal government.
-As stated in Executive Order 12968, Access to Classified Information, security clearances are only granted to persons "Employed by, detailed or assigned to, an [executive] agency, including members of the Armed Forces; an expert or consultant to an agency; an industrial or commercial contractor, licensee, certificate holder, or grantee of an agency, including all subcontractors; a personal services contractor; or any other category of person who acts for or on behalf of an agency as determined by the appropriate agency head."
+As stated in Executive Order 12968, Access to Classified Information, as amended, security clearances are only granted to persons "Employed by, detailed or assigned to, an [executive] agency, including members of the Armed Forces; an expert or consultant to an agency; an industrial or commercial contractor, licensee, certificate holder, or grantee of an agency, including all subcontractors; a personal services contractor; or any other category of person who acts for or on behalf of an agency as determined by the appropriate agency head."

 11. Who does the records checks?